By Rick Steves and Cameron Hewitt

 The "tourist season" runs roughly from May through September.
 Summer has its advantages: the best weather, very long days (light until after 21:00), and the busiest schedule of tourist fun.

 In spring and fall — May, June, September, and early October — travelers enjoy fewer crowds and milder weather.
-This is my favorite time to travel here.
-Cities are great at this time of year, but some small towns — especially resorts on the Croatian coast — get quieter and quieter the further off-season you get, and are downright deserted and disappointing in early May and late October.
+This is probably the best time to travel here.
+Cities are great at this time of year, but some small towns get quieter and quieter the further off-season you get, and are downright deserted and disappointing in early May and late October.

 Winter travelers find concert season in full swing, with absolutely no tourist crowds (except in always-packed Prague), but some accommodations and sights are either closed or run on a limited schedule.
-Croatian coastal towns are completely shuttered in winter.
 Confirm your sightseeing plans locally, especially when traveling off-season.
-The weather can be cold and dreary, and night will draw the shades on your sightseeing before dinnertime.
+The weather can be cold and dreary, and it gets dark outside well before dinnertime.